ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 <div style="background: mistyrose; padding: 15px;">
 <span style="font-weight:800;">WARNING:</span>
 <br><span style="font-style:italic;">
-Follow the adjustment steps <u>each time</u> before sumbmitting the job into SLURM queue.
+Follow the adjustment steps <u>each time</u> before submitting the job into the SLURM queue.
 Note that you SHOULD use the same script file every time you arrange an ODM analysis.
 For your convenience, when you submit a job to the queue, the script with all the settings is automatically copied to the corresponding folder of ODM analysis outputs (located directly in the RESULTS directory).
 </span>
 </div><br>